brandur/sorg/content/fragments-drafts/hype-trains.md

 * Frameworks bad; libraries good.
 * Static site generators.

 In retrospect, I now know that many of these things aren't net positives.
+But at the time, the articles and people championing them seemed incredibly compelling.

 While as an industry we seem to be great at building and driving hype trains, we're not so good at dismantling them when the situation calls for it.